 The cache plugin creates a static version of your content, eliminating all the bizarre activities in the background that takes place when a page is generated dynamically.
-Therefore, when facing issues with page speed and loading times, cache plugins are the solution which serves the purpose efficiently.
+Therefore, when facing issues with page speed and loading times, cache plugins are the solution that serves the purpose efficiently.

 One among the most important peculiarities of our GDPR Cookie consent plugin is its ability to provide full compatibility with all the major cache plugins including:

 - W3 Total Cache

 - LiteSpeed Cache

 It is also compatible with the server cache like: